 - Operational expenses, such as legal, IT and accounting services.

 Having a well-thought-out plan about how you’re going to deal with all of the above is of vital importance for your startup.
-One path to choose is to look for a noise-free environment that will provide you with all the facilities; such as a startup accelerator.
+One path to choose is to look for a noise-free environment that will provide you with all the facilities; such as a venture building studio.
 And, another way to secure seed capital is by opting for one of the alternatives described below.

 What are the alternatives when looking for seed capital?